 Printable versions of the complete score and a” flute” part are available on the IMSP website here

 An arrangement specifically for recorder and piano, by Denijs Dille, is also available (see below).

 It is thought that Bartók himself played the traditional ‘furulya’, the wooden duct-flute of Hungary and a relative of the recorder (Bali 2007: 249).
 It is 30-50 cm long and 14-18 mm in diameter, with six fingerholes.
-The term ‘furulya’ is combined with other terms to denote different types of flutes in Hungary.
-Significantly perhaps, in Hungarian the recorder itself is named simply ‘furulya’!
+The term ‘furulya’ is combined with other terms to denote different types of flutes in Hungary, including the recorder!
 Performing these striking and haunting pieces on recorder and piano would seem an obvious undertaking, and yet I know of but one such recording (see below).
-Meanwhile, here are some recordings I found interesting and which feature various instruments, to whet your appetite.
+Meanwhile, here are some others I found interesting and which feature various instruments, to whet your appetite.
+I particularly enjoyed Ulrich Herkenhoff’s rendition on pan flute.
 You can find plenty more on YouTube.

 Gyergyóból (From Gyergyó), for furulya (folk flute) & piano, BB 45a (1907)